stanlazarov/sudoku/readme.md

 - When clicking on a cell, its row and column are highlighted
 - Checking for mistakes is toggleable with a button.
 If you entered a wrong number in a cell it changes color to red
 - The game tracks your time from the beginning
+- You can clear cells with backspace
-- You can reverse your actions with backspace
+- You can undo actions with a button

 ### Todo

 - Make a button for the game to visualize solving the board (with backtracking)
-- Make a button to reverse actions
 - Make a button to show a hint (fill 1 cell with the right number)
 - Refactor some of the code